chris4jahn/Cloud-Coffeebreak/_posts/2024-10-01-azure-cost-optimization-part-1-know-your-costs.md

 You need to give it a prefix

 <img src="/img/posts/013.png" class="img-fluid"/>
-Choose the storage account etc. The export format can be CSV or Parquet (the FinOps standard)
+Choose the storage account etc. The export format can be CSV or Parquet.

 From Azure storage accounts you can consume that data directly in your preferred tool or transfer it to your data lake or warehouse for further investigation.